t-miyamae/ceph/doc/rados/operations/erasure-code-shec.rst

 The *shec* plugin encapsulates the `multiple SHEC
 <https://wiki.ceph.com/Planning/Blueprints/Hammer/Shingled_Erasure_Code_(SHEC)>`_
 library.
-It allows ceph to recover data more efficiently than Reed Solomon.
+It allows ceph to recover data more efficiently than Reed Solomon codes.

 Create an SHEC profile
 ======================